xiyuzhai/mathlib4-read/Mathlib/AlgebraicGeometry/Limits.typ

   rw [← ι_right_coprodIsoSigma_inv]; infer_instance
 ```

-*Mathematical Significance:* The canonical inclusions of $X$ and $Y$ into their coproduct $X \sqcup Y$ are open immersions.
+*Mathematical Significance:* The canonical inclusions of $X$ and $Y$ into their coproduct $X union.sq Y$ are open immersions.
 This means that both $X$ and $Y$ appear as open subschemes of their coproduct, which is the expected geometric behavior.

 == Complementary Structure